joseweverton/joseweverton/README.md

 Hello 👋

-<p>I'm <strong>José Weverton</strong>:relaxed:, a web programmer.</p>
+<p>I'm <strong>José Weverton</strong>:relaxed:</p>

-<p>I have a degree in Administration and a technical background in Information Technology focused on the technological axis.
-Currently, I'm undergoing Full Stack training to enhance my skills and solidify my knowledge of front-end development.
-I believe that the combination of technical skills and knowledge in administration will allow me to contribute collaboratively in the development field.</p>
+<p>🎓 I hold a degree in Administration and also have technical training in Informatics with a focus on the technological field.</p>

-<p>I have good communication skills and the ability to produce IT management data, with critical and analytical perception that can assist in decision-making, along with strategic direction.</p>
+<p>Currently, I am pursuing my second undergraduate degree in Analysis and Systems Development.
+I have great enthusiasm for participating in bootcamps and immersive courses.
+Some that I have already completed or am currently involved in include immersive training through DevClub, Origamid, Cubos Academy in partnership with Ifood, and Ada Tech, also in partnership with Ifood.
+These experiences allow me to stay constantly updated and enhance my skills in the technology field. 👨🏻‍💻.</p>

-<p>My passion for web development drives me to explore creative and efficient solutions for everyday challenges.
-I am capable of combining technical skills while always striving to align technological objectives with goals and strategic directions.</p>
+<p>My passion for the development field emerged during my Administration degree, which led me to undertake the technical Informatics course.
+This provided me with ease in communication and IT management data production, with a critical and analytical approach.
+This combination of skills has collaboratively contributed to my current experience and my improvement in the development field, where I aspire to establish myself as an experienced professional in the technology sector.</p>

 <p><strong>Skils:</strong></p>